 During the Seven Years' War, the unit was commanded by the following colonels-lieutenants:

-- since May 7 1758: Antoine Joseph de Neuvile, Baron du Blaisel
+- from May 7, 1758: Antoine Joseph de Neuvile, Baron du Blaisel

 At the end of the Seven Years' War, in 1763, the unit was reduced to 9 companies: 1 grenadier company, 4 fusilier companies and 4 dragoon companies.